gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  ConfigurationRequest | "Request body"

-Updates the configuration or inserts new records.
+Updates the configuration or inserts new records with the given android paths.

 *Success Response:*